AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Data Curation Experimental Design

-Beyond the original CARAVAN attributes, additional time-aware features are introduced to improve temporal representation.
+Beyond the original \revr{Caravan} attributes, additional time-aware features are introduced to improve temporal representation.
 Seasonal information is encoded using sine and cosine transformations of day-of-year and month.
 In addition, each station’s Coordinated Universal Time (UTC) offset is provided as an explicit input to facilitate correct temporal alignment between UTC-based meteorological forcings and local-time streamflow observations.
-We deliberately avoid a direct conversion of streamflow time series to UTC, as the required temporal interpolation would introduce non-physical artifacts and potentially degrade the integrity of the original peak-flow observations.
-By providing the UTC offset as a static attribute, we allow the LSTM core to learn the necessary phase shifts between forcing and response without altering the raw observational data.
+We deliberately avoid a direct conversion of streamflow time series to UTC, as the required temporal interpolation would introduce non-physical artifacts, such as the artificial smoothing of hydrograph peaks and synthetic temporal shifts, potentially degrading the integrity of the original peak-flow observations.
+By providing the UTC offset as a static attribute, we allow the LSTM core to account for day-boundary misalignments---where a UTC-based forcing event may correspond to the previous or following calendar day in local time---without altering the raw observational data.